 - It is normal for the inside of the canner to discolor.
-This discoloration, which is not harmful, is a result of the various minerals in water and foods interacting with the aluminum.
+This discoloration, which is not harmful, is a result of the various minerals in water and foods interacting with the aluminum of the canner.
 To remove this discoloration, use a solution of 1 tablespoon cream of tartar for every 1 quart of water.
-Pour enough solution into the canner to cover the discoloration, making sure the canner is not filled more than $\frac{2}{3}$ full. - Close the cover securely, place the pressure regulator on the vent pipe, and heat until the pressure regulator begins to rock.
-Remove canner from heat; allow to cool to room temperature.
-Remove regulator, open canner, and empty contents.
+Pour enough solution into the canner to cover the discoloration, making sure the canner is not filled more than 1⁄2 full.
+Close the cover securely, place the pressure regulator on the vent pipe, and heat until the pressure regulator begins to rock.
+Remove canner from heat and allow it to cool to room temperature.
+Remove the regulator, open the canner, and empty the contents.
 Scour thoroughly with a steel wool soap pad; wash, rinse, and thoroughly dry. - Pitting is caused by the interaction of aluminum with other metals in the presence of moisture.
 To minimize pitting, wash, rinse, and dry the canner body thoroughly after every use.
 At least once a year, scour the inside of the canner body with an abrasive cleanser, such as Cameo\ Aluminum & Stainless Steel Cleaner.
 Always store the canner in a dry area. - Do not leave an empty canner on a heated burner or allow the canner to boil dry.
-This can cause damage to the canner bottom and/ or the stovetop. - Do not strike the rim of the canner body with any metal utensil as this will cause nicks which may damage the rim and allow steam to escape. - Do not pour water into a dry, overheated canner as this may crack the metal. - If the canner body or cover handles become loose, tighten them with a screwdriver.
+This can cause warping of the canner bottom and may result in the stainless steel clad base separating from the canner.
+This can also cause damage to the stovetop. - Do not strike the rim of the canner body with any metal utensil as this will cause nicks which may damage the rim and allow steam to escape. - Do not pour water into a dry, overheated canner as this may crack the metal. - If the canner body or cover handles become loose, tighten them with a screwdriver.